akpp91/project_r_3_react/README.md

 Project objective : The objective of the hotel booking management project is to streamline and automate various hotel operations to improve efficiency, enhance guest experiences, and optimize overall management processes.

-Project Scope( updation - not too big ,not too small and precise ) -

 Project SCOPE:-
 A software application for a Hotel Booking System.
 It should display the different categories in which rooms are available to book a room in a hotel, the different facilities and options available w.r.t prices and accordingly generate the bill including the customer details, the duration of the reservation and the amount payable by introducing personal information.